ENTREPRENEUR APPLICATIONSummer Application

 - Developing a social impact business idea that will qualify as a social enterprise

-- Creating a product or service that solves a problem or adds value to people’s lives
+- creating a product or service that makes an impact or solves a societal problem– solves a problem or adds value to people’s lives

 - Attending and participating in all workshops and events